 Use reliable antivirus software and update your system whenever security patches come out.
 Malware that modifies DNS settings is the most common form of DNS hijacking.

 Avoid suspicious links.
 Cybersecurity 101 – do not click on links from sources (people, websites) you are not familiar with.
 Even if you trust the source, check the URL carefully.
+For more tips on this and other scam attacks, click here.

 Use a VPN, which encrypts your traffic and DNS settings and prevents hackers from intercepting and snooping your sensitive information.
 A VPN is especially useful if you frequently use public Wi-Fi, which is often unsafe due to poor router configuration and weak passwords.

 Change your router password.
 It’s very easy to crack the default factory login, so a hacker is just a step away from changing your DNS settings.
+We have plenty of tips on creating strong passwords here.

 Be alert, especially if a website you are familiar with acts like a stranger (gives you weird pop-ups, screens, shows landing pages you’ve never seen before).
-Alertness is key since there is no foolproof protection against the types of hijacking attacks that targeted The New York Times or WikiLeaks – in those cases, authoritative DNS servers, which hold actual records, were poisoned.
+Alertness is key since there is no foolproof protection against the types of hijacking attacks that targeted The New York Times or WikiLeaks.
+In those cases, authoritative DNS servers, which hold actual records, were poisoned.

 To stay up-to-date on all things cybersecurity, sign up to our monthly blog newsletter.